-The Apple Pencil is an Apple-developed wireless stylus that works with various iPad models, including all editions of the iPad Pro.
+The Apple Pencil is an Apple-developed wireless stylus that works with various iPad models.
 It is a low-latency stylus with pressure sensitivity and angle detection.
 When using the Apple Pencil, the iPad will reject a user's palm input.

 The first-generation Apple Pencil was released alongside the first-generation iPad Pro in 2015.
 It connects to compatible iPad models via Bluetooth and can be charged using the iPad's Lightning port, or via a Lightning cable when used in conjunction with the included adapter.
 On a full charge, the Apple Pencil will last for roughly 12 hours.
 15 seconds of charging time enables the Apple Pencil to perform for up to 30 minutes.